-(a) The management may require the right of prior approval of a purchaser of a mobilehome that will remain in the park and that the selling homeowner or his or her agent give notice of the sale to the management before the close of the sale.
+- (d)(a) The management may require the right of prior approval of a purchaser of a mobilehome that will remain in the park and that the selling homeowner or his or her agent give notice of the sale to the management before the close of the sale.
 Approval cannot be withheld if the purchaser has the financial ability to pay the rent and charges of the park unless the management reasonably determines that, based on the purchaser's prior tenancies, he or she will not comply with the rules and regulations of the park.
-In determining whether the purchaser has the financial ability to pay the rent and charges of the park, the management shall not require the purchaser to submit copies of any personal income tax returns in order to obtain approval for residency in the park.
-However, management may require the purchaser to document the amount and source of his or her gross monthly income or means of financial support.
-Upon written request of any selling homeowner or prospective homeowner who proposes to purchase a mobilehome that will remain in the park, management shall inform that person, in writing, of the information management will require and the standards that will be utilized in determining if the person will be acceptable as a homeowner in the park.
+In determining whether the prospective purchaser has the financial ability to pay the rent and charges of the park, the management shall not require the purchaser to submit copies of any personal income tax returns in order to obtain approval for residency in the park.
+However, park pursuant to paragraph (2) of subdivision (c), the management may require the prospective purchaser to document the amount and source of his or her their gross monthly income or means of financial support.
+However management shall not require the prospective purchaser to submit any of the following: - (1) Upon written request of any selling homeowner or prospective homeowner who proposes to purchase a mobilehome that will remain in the park, management shall inform that person, in writing, of the information management will require and the standards that will be utilized in determining if the person will be acceptable as a homeowner in the park.
+Documentation beyond that disclosed pursuant to subparagraph (B) of paragraph (2) of subdivision (b) - (2) Copies of any personal income tax returns.

-Within 15 business days of receiving all of the information requested from the prospective homeowner, the management shall notify the seller and the prospective homeowner, in writing, of either acceptance or rejection of the application, and the reason if rejected.
-During this 15-day period the prospective homeowner shall comply with the management's request, if any, for a personal interview.
+(e) (1) Within 15 business days of receiving all of the information requested from the prospective homeowner purchaser, the management shall notify the seller and the prospective homeowner purchaser, in writing, of either acceptance or rejection of the application, and the reason if rejected application.
+During this 15-day period period, the prospective homeowner purchaser shall comply with the management's request, if any, for a personal interview.
 If the approval of a prospective homeowner is withheld for any reason other than either of the following, the management or owner may be held liable for all damages proximately resulting therefrom: